eindiran/eindiran.github.io/_posts/2019-10-26-using-ffmpeg-to-convert-audio-files.markdown

 ffmpeg -i filename01.ogg filename01.mp3
 ```

+If you need to specify a particular encoding library or bitrate, take a look at the documentation [here](https://trac.ffmpeg.org/wiki/Encode/MP3) for more information on the flags you'll want.

+For example, to specify 256K CBR and the `libmp3lame` library: `ffmpeg -i filename01.wav -acodec libmp3lame -b:a 256k filename01.mp3`

+### Batch converting files
 We can write a function that will handle generating the output name for us:
 ```bash
 ogg2mp3() {